sablier-labs/docs/docs/concepts/protocol/03-segments.md

 Because x is a percentage, the streaming rate is inversely proportional to the exponent.
 For example, if the exponent is 0.5, the rate is quadratically faster compared to the baseline when the exponent is 1.
-Conversely, if exponent is 2, the rate is quadratically faster compared to baseline.
+Conversely, if exponent is 2, the rate is quadratically slower compared to baseline.

 :::